Page content

 External RDM Training Resources

-There are several freely available general online training resources for research data management, including:
+There is an increasing range of freely available online training resources for research data management, including both generalised support and disciplinary-focused resources.
+Here are some examples!

 For more information, support and advice email: